yggdrasil-network/yggdrasil-network.github.io/installation-linux-openwrt.md

 `yggdrasil` v0.4+ packages are available in OpenWRT since 17.01!

-To configure Yggdrasil with the LuCI web interface, install the package `luci-app-yggdrasil`.
+To configure Yggdrasil with the LuCI web interface, install the package `luci-proto-yggdrasil`.

 ## Configuration